Vishnupriya609/webdevelopement/Day 3/Notes.md

  Project.html ----> Helping.html

+### Markup Language

-### Markup Language: It is like the English Language with quotation marks & we can underline & bold the text.
+It is like the English Language with quotation marks & we can underline & bold the text.

 ## Tag vs Element
 Tag: Anything that's inside an angle bracket.There are opening & closing tags